java-park-mail-ru/SeaBattle-09-2017/README.md

 ```
 {
   "status": 1,
-  "seabattle.response": "You are successfully logged in!",
+  "response": "You are successfully logged in!",
 }
 ```